 Women (trans and cisgender) and gender-diverse people are invited to submit their films to our Festival.
 Please read our Rules & Terms below for full details on submission requirements.

 SJIWFF is a non-competitive, filmmaker-focused Festival.
 We are known for our commitment to presenting high-quality, professional film screenings and stellar industry events.
 Fairly paying artists is a core value of ours.
+We also offer limited filmmaker travel bursaries and small caregiver stipends.
 We strive to offer the best experience for filmmakers and audiences alike, and look forward to welcoming you to St. John's this Fall.

 I. SUBMISSION AGREEMENT